Cathedral of Brasília

 The Cathedral of Brasília (Portuguese: Catedral Metropolitana de Brasília, "Metropolitan Cathedral of Brasília") is the Roman Catholic cathedral serving Brasília, Brazil, and serves as the seat of the Archdiocese of Brasília.
-It was designed by Brazilian architect Oscar Niemeyer and calculated by Brazilian structural engineer Joaquim Cardozo, and was completed and dedicated on May 31, 1970.
-The cathedral is a hyperboloid structure constructed from 16 concrete columns, weighing 90 tons each.
+It was designed by Brazilian architect Oscar Niemeyer and engineered by Brazilian structural engineer Joaquim Cardozo, and was completed and dedicated on May 31, 1970.

 Description

+The cathedral is a hyperboloid structure constructed from 16 concrete columns weighing 90 tons each.